 When a client gets angry, it’s vital you remain calm.

-“Be empathetic and listen to what they have to say rather than being defensive as that will make them more agitated,” says Tima Reshad, owner of Coco Nail Bar in London.
+“Be empathetic and listen to what they have to say rather than being defensive as that will make them more agitated,” says Tima Reshad, founder of Coco Nail Bar in London.
 “Clients like to know that their opinion and experience matters.”

 Caster suggests you demonstrate how seriously you are taking the complaint by clarifying each point with the client as you go along and noting details in writing.